 - DRIVES Information

-On August 6, 2018, all Colorado Division of Motor Vehicles (DMV) systems that control vehicle and vehicle-related information will be replaced with a new system called Colorado Driver License, Record, Identification and Vehicle Enterprise Solution (DRIVES).
-You are being contacted because our records indicate that your organization currently accesses this data.
-If your organization would like to continue to access this data, you will need to complete the End User License Agreement (EULA) requesting access to DRIVES.
+Colorado Driver License, Record, Identification and Vehicle Enterprise Solution (Colorado DRIVES) is the state system which contains driver licenses, driver records and vehicle registration records.
+If your organization would like to have access to this data, you will need to complete the End User License Agreement (EULA) requesting access to DRIVES.

 1. Updates the terms and conditions which allow you to access DMV systems that must be updated on an annual basis.

 2.Designates the primary administrator (point of contact) for your agency, who will be able to grant access to other representatives.
 If you are the only user, then by default you will be the administrator.

 This EULA must be uploaded along with registration at https://dmvpartner.colorado.gov?link=3paRegistration with passcode of MVPrecords as soon as possible.
-If you have any changes to this information prior to account creation please log in to https://dmvpartner.colorado.gov?link=3paUpdate or email email@example.com.
-If this information is not submitted, your organization will no longer have access DMV systems effective August 6, 2018.
+If you have any changes to this information prior to account creation please log in to https://dmvpartner.colorado.gov?link=3paUpdate or email firstname.lastname@example.org.
+If this information is not submitted, your organization will no longer have access to DMV systems.